yuryiva/Currency_project/README.md

 Wild Traders

-Website about cryptocurrencies, their rates and also news related to cryptocurrencies.
-Build using external APIs to get the rates data and news.
-React-based.
+A project dedicated to crypro currencies, their exchange rates and news from all over.
+Built by a team using React, Rest API, bootstrap, quite a few npm packages.

 Trello - https://trello.com/b/poprlYmW/currency